ayazurrehman/Behavioral-Cloning/README.md

 While reading the data from the file to be fed into the network, the images were flipped (model.py line 42) and the steering angle was adjusted accordingly to make the data more comprehensive.
 Also, the images from left camera and right camera were used and the steering angle was adjusted with a correction factor. (model.py lines 27-40)

+The data was also split into training set and validation set. (model.py line 83)

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.